lauragift21/conference-talks/the-edge-at-your-fingertips.md

 ### Use Cases ~~wont recommend~~

-Multiple Read requests &
-your Database is not hosted on the Edge!
+Data Latency - Database is not hosted on the Edge!

 [.list: bullet-character(•), alignment(center)]
 [.footer: *@lauragift_*]